← The journal Vertical M&A Guides February 19, 2026

 The hospitality software M&A market exhibits distinct regional characteristics that founders should understand.

-Founders operating outside North America should recognise that geographic reach can be both a valuation driver (demonstrating international scalability) and a complexity factor (multiple currencies, regulatory environments, and customer expectations).
+Founders operating outside North America should recognize that geographic reach can be both a valuation driver (demonstrating international scalability) and a complexity factor (multiple currencies, regulatory environments, and customer expectations).
 Positioning your geographic footprint as a strategic asset rather than a limitation is important in buyer discussions.

 Considering a transaction?